-The first subunit vaccine to be approved for use in humans in the United States is the hepatitis B vaccine, which is comprised of hepatitis B virus surface antigens (HBsAg) that originate from the hepatitis B virus.
+The first subunit vaccine to be approved for use in humans in the United States is the hepatitis B vaccine, which comprises hepatitis B virus surface antigens (HBsAg) that originate from the hepatitis B virus.
 Although the original hepatitis B subunit vaccine obtained HBsAg from the plasma of infected individuals, modern recombinant technology has allowed for these vaccines to be developed without requiring the use of human plasma samples.

-Subunit vaccines are associated with excellent safety profiles; however, researchers interested in developing novel subunit vaccines often face difficulties in identifying suitable antigens or proteins that offer good immunogenic potential and protective efficiency to the host.
+Subunit vaccines are associated with excellent safety profiles; however, researchers interested in developing novel subunit vaccines often face difficulties identifying suitable antigens or proteins that offer good immunogenic potential and protective efficiency to the host.